Ringdown stability: greybody factors as stable gravitational-wave observables

-Another crucial issue with QNMs is that they are extremely sensitive to small perturbations of the system~\cite{Nollert:1996rf,Daghigh:2020jyk,Jaramillo:2020tuu} either in terms of deformations of the background or of the boundary conditions.
-This implies that the QNM spectrum of a BH might be drastically altered in the presence of environmental effects~\cite{Barausse:2014tra,Barausse:2014pra,Cheung:2021bol,Berti:2022xfj} or of any form of near-horizon structure deforming the boundary conditions~\cite{Cardoso:2016rao,Cardoso:2016oxy,Cardoso:2017cqb,Abedi:2020ujo}, although the prompt ringdown phase in time domain is much less affected~\cite{Cardoso:2016rao,Cardoso:2016oxy,Cardoso:2017cqb,Berti:2022xfj,Kyutoku:2022gbr}.
+Another concern regarding QNMs is that they are extremely sensitive to small perturbations of the system~\cite{Nollert:1996rf,Daghigh:2020jyk,Jaramillo:2020tuu} either in terms of deformations of the background or of the boundary conditions.
+This implies that the QNM spectrum of a BH might be drastically altered in the presence of environmental effects~\cite{Barausse:2014tra,Barausse:2014pra,Cheung:2021bol,Berti:2022xfj} or of any form of near-horizon structure \cite{Cardoso:2016rao,Cardoso:2016oxy,Cardoso:2017cqb,Abedi:2020ujo}, although the prompt ringdown phase in time domain is much less affected~\cite{Cardoso:2016rao,Cardoso:2016oxy,Cardoso:2017cqb,Mirbabayi:2018mdm,Berti:2022xfj,Kyutoku:2022gbr}.
+Nevertheless, Ref. \cite{Jaramillo:2021tmt} proved that a QNM spectral instability is indeed accessible in the time-domain gravitational-wave signal, though a large signal-to-noise ratio will be required and such a detection will pose a challenging data analysis problem.

 While all these issues might not necessarily be an obstacle for an actual realization of the BH spectroscopy program --~at least within the accuracy of current detectors~-- they unveil that the ``vanilla'' extraction of QNMs from gravitational-wave signals is much more subtle than historically expected.
-Originally~\cite{Detweiler:1980gk,Dreyer:2003bv,Berti:2005ys,Gossan:2011ha}, BH spectroscopy was presented as a particularly simple and clean way to test gravity and the nature of the remnant, but the emergence/reinsurance of these issues suggests at least a more cautious view.
+Originally~\cite{Detweiler:1980gk,Dreyer:2003bv,Berti:2005ys,Gossan:2011ha}, BH spectroscopy was presented as a particularly simple and clean way to test gravity and the nature of remnants, but the emergence of these issues suggests at least a more cautious view.